Esaych/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 ![stained wood]({{ page.img_root }}np-2.jpeg)

 The joints were filled with some putty, but the putty got discolored after staining, so my girlfriend helped me match some paint colors and _correct_ the coloring of the putty.
-All in all, I was satisfied with the wood sultpure.
+All in all, I was satisfied with the wood sculpture.

 <h3>Embedding electronics</h3>

-It was time to get to wiring.
+It was time to get to the wiring.
 I originally had 5 [Adafruit NeoPixels](https://www.amazon.com/dp/B00KAE3R1U/), but I did tests and found that not all 5 LED rings worked.
 Notice how some LEDs got skipped in my tests?
 I think maybe during my soldering I fried some LEDs.
 Who knows.

-Eventually I made good solder points and I got 3 neopixels I knew were going to work.
+Eventually, I made good solder points and I got 3 Neopixels I knew were going to work.
 So I set out to use 3 in the sculpture.

 ![broken]({{ page.img_root }}np-3-broken.gif)
 ![working]({{ page.img_root }}np-3-working.gif)

-I 3D printed mounts for the LED rings, and setup a design which let me easily connect power, ground, and signal by wrapping bare wire around screws.
+I 3D printed mounts for the LED rings and set up a design that let me easily connect power, ground, and signal by wrapping bare wire around screws.
 Tightening those screws got a solid electrical signal, but kept the design modular.
 If anything broke in the future, I'd be able to unscrew and replace these parts without having to rewire the entire sculpture.